xorj/mwatch/README.md

 # MWatch

-Choose your next movie or review an old one with this React application that uses TMDb and OMDb to get data and be populated.
+Choose your next movie or review an old one with this React application that uses TMDb and OMDb to get data from all sort of movies.

 ## User Stories